US Productivity, It's Formula, and Trends

 China, India, and many other emerging market countries are able to produce things more cheaply by paying lower wages.
 China has a lower standard of living.
 A low living standard means things cost less, so companies can pay less as well.
 A useful tool to measure and compare income levels between countries is purchasing power parity.

-U.S. companies must offer low wages to U.S. employees if they are to compete against these companies in countries with lower living standards.
+U.S. companies are forced to offer low wages to U.S. employees if they are to compete against these companies in countries with lower living standards.
 If U.S. companies can't find enough low-wage, skilled workers in the United States, they have to source these jobs overseas or go out of business.